Vera Sola

-Danielle Aykroyd (born November 18, 1989), known professionally as Vera Sola, is an American-Canadian singer-songwriter, multi-instrumentalist, and recording artist.
+Danielle Aykroyd (born November 18, 1989), known professionally as Vera Sola, is an American singer-songwriter, multi-instrumentalist, and recording artist.
 She studied poetry under Jorie Graham at Harvard University.
 She performed, produced, and arranged everything on her debut album Shades, which was self-released on November 9, 2018.

 Biography

 Vera Sola was born Danielle Aykroyd to actor Dan Aykroyd and actress Donna Dixon, on November 18, 1989, in Los Angeles, California.
-She grew up between New York and Canada.
-She went to Saint Ann's School (Brooklyn) and graduated from Harvard with a degree in literature.
+She graduated from Saint Ann's School and then from Harvard University with a bachelor's degree in literature.
 After college, she worked on the radio and as a voice actor.
-She still provides commercial voice-overs and narration for television and film.
+She still does commercial voice-overs and narration for television and film.

-Sola is shy about her family by nature, and decided to distance herself from her recognizable name in order to establish a career in music on her own.
-She has also stated in interviews that, though she is proud of her lineage, she never really liked her name but never got around to changing it.
+Sola is reticent about her family, and distanced herself from her recognizable name to establish a career in music on her own.
+She has said that, though she is proud of her lineage, she never liked her name much.
 The stage name came about as what she calls a "pretentious, sort of scathing inside joke with myself, albeit with a silver lining of sincerity."